-Factory insoles typically are not well cushioned and if they are do not last very long; and the foot bed it sits on is usually flat and unsupportive.
+Factory insoles typically are not well cushioned and if they are do not last very long; and the footbed it sits on is usually flat and unsupportive.
 How can a shoe truly provide “support” if the surface your contoured foot sits on is FLAT?
-The right blend of midsole materials and densities may keep the shoe from rolling too far inward (pronating) but there is nothing inside the shoe to keep the arch of your foot from flattening out.
+The right blend of midsole materials and densities may keep the shoe from rolling too far inward (pronating) but there is nothing inside the shoe and under your foot to provide support.

 There is a big difference between the midsole and the insole of a shoe when it comes to support and comfort.
 It’s like driving a car with great suspension and tires, but the seat is made of plywood.
 Not very comfortable for the driver!
 This is where a good “replacement insole” comes in to play.
 Its job is to supplement a shoe by providing additional support and comfort where you need it most – directly under your foot.

 And as someone who works on his feet all day, runs and prefers to walk when playing golf, my feet and legs feel appreciably better with extra support and cushion inside my shoes.
-But despite years of sampling and testing the multitude of replacement insole options available, I have yet to find one that offers the combination of support and comfort required to satisfy the needs of my clients or myself.
+But despite years of sampling and testing the multitude of replacement insole options available, I never found one that offered the combination of support and comfort required to satisfy the needs of my clients or myself.
 Those that came close quickly lost their cushioning and had little to no real support, or they had good support but were hard and uncomfortable, despite claims to the contrary.